nielsenjared/nielsenjared.github.io/content/blog/advice-coding-bootcamp-students/index.md

 ![Advice for Coding Bootcamp Students](./jared-nielsen-advice-coding-bootcamp-students-settimeout-tolearn-everyday.png)

 ## Commit
 Many of my best students were those who struggled with the basics in the beginning.
 What set them apart was commitment.
-The bootcamp was do or die for them.
+The bootcamp was do or die.
 They were going to succeed no matter what.
-The students who most often fail are those who arrive with an ‘academic’ mindset, approaching the bootcamp like a college course, concerned only with a grade and doing the bare minimum to earn it.
+The students who most often fail are those who arrive with an ‘academic’ mindset, approaching the bootcamp like a college course, concerned only with the grade and doing the bare minimum to earn it.
 Yes, the certificate is important, but more important is knowledge acquisition.
 You are not just committing to a bootcamp for _x_ number of months.
 You are committing to a new life for _y_ number of years.

 ### ...To The Time Required
 It’s hard enough to survive the day-to-day, especially if you have a family and a job, but it’s imperative that you find a way to carve out large blocks of time everyday to do deep work in the zone.
 Adapt your schedule to your flow.
 Establish a routine and stick to it.